History of Hergom

 Wolgos passive expansion into Kupeya - 7603 to 7625

-To the surprise of no one, especially vocal opponents to the plan, such as the nascent Sokokuan states, the Wolgos did not abide by the settlement demarcation lines and borders and almost instantly covertly ventured deep into Kupeya.
+To the surprise of no one, especially vocal opponents to the plan, such as the nascent Sokokan states, the Wolgos did not abide by the settlement demarcation lines and borders and almost instantly covertly ventured deep into Kupeya.
 I found river deltas and used the rivers of the Wodranis plains as highways to enter the deeply forested land.

 The seldomly sent rangers from Kamura, Ithrien and Livaria began to encounter Wolgos settlements expanding along the coasts and into areas once thought to be untouched by civilization.